Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Allocating time to big picture thinking and execution

-So perhaps the categorization of actions by their long term signifcance is valid.
+So perhaps the categorization of actions by their long term significance is valid.
 How does this help me in my day to day life?
 Let's consider our limited resource again: time.
 When everything comes down to us doing some atomic action we might say that once we have the general direction of our life roughly